 Preparing the meringue

 Beat the egg whites with a pinch of salt until stiff.
-Slowly drizzle in the sugar and then carefully fold in first the almonds and then the red currants.
+Slowly drizzle in the sugar and then carefully fold in first the almonds mixed with the starch and then the red currants.

-Add the beaten egg whites on the blind baked shortcrust pastry.
+Add the mixture on the blind baked shortcrust pastry.

 Tada!
 Now you have a delicious Träubleskuchen that really tastes like it came from a Swabian bakery!
 And if you are on the lookout for some tips on baking, take a look here.

 How long can I store the cake?

 If you store the red currant cake in a cool and dry place, it will keep for about 2-3 days.
 However, if you add a few redcurrants on top, the top meringue layer will no longer be crispy the next day.

 Hence my tip: Only decorate the cake when you need it 😉